Breaking the glass ceiling

 Taking yourself seriously means deciding not to put up with further frustration and failure.
 It means asking for what you want, querying unprofessional behaviour and understanding what you can do about being on the receiving end of it.
 Inform yourself of company policies and the law so that you know where you stand.
 Acas is a great place to find free, up-to-date and external advice - www.acas.org.uk

-find the win-win
+Find the win-win

 Acting upon unconscious bias is illegal.
 On the other hand, Those involved may not even be aware of how their behaviours affect your right to be taken seriously where your work is of equal merit.